 Mentoring Matters is a key initiative of the Vocational Mentoring Exchange.
-The 10 week program is delivered in an education setting and contributes towards a students’ VCAL (Victorian Certificate of Applied Learning).
-Volunteer mentors draw from their own career/life experience and networks to guide in-class career discussions and simple activities, overseen by the VCAL Teacher.
+This 10 week program is delivered in an education setting and contributes towards a students’ VCAL (Victorian Certificate of Applied Learning) or VCE Vocational Major.
+Volunteer mentors draw from their own career/life experience and networks to guide in-class career discussions and simple activities, overseen by the VCAL/VCE VM Teacher.

-Vocational mentoring is a key support in career exploration and job seeking for socially and economically disadvantaged young people.
+Vocational mentoring is a key support in career exploration and job seeking for all young people but is especially valuable for those who are less socially/economically advantaged.
 Vocational mentoring can help young people with limited social capital learn about the workplace, clarify their aspirations, extend their networks, and help find work opportunities.

 Mentoring Matters Program Resources